fpsvogel/fpsvogel.com/src/_posts/2023-07-30-solo-rpg-creative-writing-practice.md

 Note that the titles I mention here are not the *most popular* TTRPGs, just the ones that I myself find most interesting.
 A few minutes perusing the subreddit will tell you which ones are most popular.
 (Or I could just tell you that it's [*Ironsworn*](https://www.ironswornrpg.com).)

+And if you want a high-level overview, watch ["A Beginner's Guide to Solo Role Playing (solo RPGs)"](https://www.youtube.com/watch?v=iYHt1pdScK0).

 ## My favorite TTRPG

 My favorite find is [*ALONe*](https://www.drivethrurpg.com/product/168609) with *The GameMaster's Apprentice (GMA)* ([online]((https://jamesturneronline.net/game-masters-apprentice)) or [physical cards](https://www.drivethrurpg.com/product/125685/The-GameMasters-Apprentice-Base-Deck)) and [*GMA Adventure Guide Pack*](https://www.drivethrurpg.com/product/179835).